cisco-open/go-lanai/docs/CICD.md

 If the process is successful, all `make` targets also guarantee following:

-1. All changes during the process are unstaged
+1. All changes during the process are un-staged

 > **Note**: the Git local Worktree should be discarded after use.